0x00-0x00/0x00-0x00.github.io/_posts/2019-09-13-UserLevel-BindShell-Bypassing-HostFirewall-Restrictions.md

 Compile both projects and test it yourself!

-Executing the Server.exe __DOES NOT__ triggers firewall pop-up because it will use SMB port which is enabled by default :)
+Executing the Server.exe __DOES NOT__ triggers firewall pop-up because it will use SMB port which is allowed by default :)

 ![Screenshot](/assets/BindShell-03.png)